nirajp82/IdentityAccessManagement_IAM/01_Core_IAM_Concepts/03_AccessControlModels.md

 ---

-## 🔗 Why This Matters for the Lambda IAM Role

-For a role defining **next-generation IAM at scale**, the expectation is that you can:

-* Design **layered authorization models**
-* Support enterprise RBAC while avoiding role explosion
-* Enforce fine-grained ABAC decisions efficiently
-* Centralize policy logic for compliance-heavy customers
-* Expose authorization as a **platform capability**, not an application concern

-This section directly maps to how you would reason about IAM architecture for **multi-tenant, security-critical platforms serving both startups and highly regulated AI labs**.
----
-Understood.
-Below is the **cleaned, book-style version** of the same content, with **no mention of interviews, staff level, or hiring context**, while keeping the explanations deep, continuous, and suitable for studying IAM system design concepts end to end.

----

-# 📘 Mapping RBAC, ABAC, and PBAC to OAuth2 / OpenID Connect (OIDC)
+## 📘 Mapping RBAC, ABAC, and PBAC to OAuth2 / OpenID Connect (OIDC)

 In modern distributed systems, OAuth2 and OpenID Connect (OIDC) are not only authentication protocols but also the primary mechanism by which **identity and authorization context is propagated across services**.
 Understanding how access control models such as RBAC, ABAC, and PBAC map onto OAuth2/OIDC tokens is critical to designing scalable and secure IAM systems.